sinaghassemi/semanticSegmentation/README.md

 ## 1.3 Training and validation (ISPRS Vaihingen)
-For this dataset, the city of Vaihingen is selected to extracted traning, validation and also test samples.
+For this dataset, the city of Vaihingen is selected to extracted training, validation and also test samples.
 The city is divided into two sets, one is provided with annotations and used to extract training and validation samples while the second set are not provided with annotation and used to generate test samples.

 Using a MTALAB [code](https://github.com/sinaghassemi/semanticSegmentation/blob/master/generatingSmples/GeneratingDataset_ISPRS.m)